kinnison/remsync/protocol.md

 We `POST` to <https://my.remarkable.com/token/json/2/user/new> with a bearer of the device token and an empty body.

+It's important to send a `Content-Length: 0` header otherwise things fail.

 The payload of the response is a user JWT which can be used for the foreseeable future, though parsing it and knowing the expiry could be useful.
 A token I